What Happens If You Fail An ISO Audit? Here’s Our Guide On What To Do After

 The client’s predicament was urgent, as ISO 9001:2015 Certification was pivotal also for a Product Certification they had in place, an essential prerequisite for selling their products.
 Furthermore, their insurance premiums and major client relationships hinged on the three certifications.
 The absence of Certifications not only jeopardised their financial stability but also cast a shadow on their reputation and their ability to operate.

 After the realisation of how important their Certifications were, they engaged ISO Certification Experts to navigate their journey to restoration.
-The team devised a plan, prioritising the closure of non-conformances based on their impact and complexity, starting with ISO 9001:2015, before addressing the issues with ISO 45001:2018 and ISO 14001:2015.
+The team devised a plan, prioritising the closure of non-conformances based on their impact and complexity, starting with ISO 9001:2015, before addressing the issues with ISO 45001:2018, ISO 14001:2015 and ISO 27001:2022.

 With a short deadline provided by their Certification Body, our client’s Quality Certification was reinstated after 3 months, and within 6 months, they were back on track with their Safety and Environmental Certifications as well.